The Public Relations BlogDigital PRInbound CommunicationsIceberg Publishing: The Cool Way to Grow Traffic and Conversions

 Google’s front page is clean.
 How about yours?

-Using fewer CTAs per web page is a growing web trend.
-Ideally, each URL on your website should only contain one CTA.
-A web page with only one CTA is also known as a — landing page.
+Using fewer CTAs per web page is a growing trend.
+Ideally, each URL on your website should contain only one CTA.
+A web page with only one CTA is also called a landing page.

 Types of Landing Pages